Manuel Trucco: Early life

+Political career

 Trucco joined the Radical Party and in 1926 became its president, but resigned shortly afterwards due to his poor health.
 The same year he was elected senator for "Arauco, Malleco and Cautín" (1926–1930).
 After the resignation of president Carlos Ibáñez del Campo in 1931, his successor, vice-President Juan Esteban Montero named Trucco as Minister of the Interior on August 7, 1931.
 Very soon after, Montero accepted the presidential nomination for the upcoming elections.
 Since Montero was constitutionally banned from standing as a candidate while still in office, as a way out of the political impasse, and in order to qualify, he resigned his vice-presidency effective on August 20, 1931.
 The position was assumed by Manuel Trucco as vice president.

 The Trucco administration was only a caretaker one, charged with keeping order in the country until after the presidential elections.
-Nonetheless it was faced with very difficult moments such as the Sailors' mutiny in the navy, caused by the reduction of the salaries of the enlisted men (September 1–5, 1931), which was controlled only after an aerial bombing of the fleet, but which predicted difficult times ahead.
+Nonetheless it was faced with very difficult moments such as the sailors' mutiny in the navy, caused by the reduction of the salaries of the enlisted men (September 1–5, 1931), which was controlled only after an aerial bombing of the fleet, but which predicted difficult times ahead.
 He remained as vice president until November 15, when Juan Esteban Montero resumed power after sweeping the election.

 President Arturo Alessandri named him ambassador to the United States between 1932 and 1938.
-At his return, Trucco retired from politics, but in 1946, President Gabriel González Videla appointed him President of the Central Bank of Chile, a position he held until 1951.
-Manuel Trucco died in Santiago in 1954 at the age of 79.
+At his return, Trucco retired from politics, but in 1946, President Gabriel González Videla appointed him president of the Central Bank of Chile, a position he held until 1951.

+Trucco died in Santiago in 1954 at the age of 79.